-The way I’ve been educating my tribe to differentiate between legitimate Direct Selling companies & illegal schemes, is by emphasizing on earning commission from product sales instead of recruiting effort.
+The way I have been educating my tribe to differentiate between legitimate Direct Selling companies & illegal schemes, is by emphasizing on earning commission from product sales instead of recruiting effort.

-Over the years I’ve taught many people to read the red flags and report a scam.
+Over the years I have taught many people to read the red flags and report a scam.
 On the other hand, recognize a legitimate company and build sustainable Network Marketing business with it.

 I love your statement on your blog, “most people are afraid of “failure” which is nothing but learning opportunities disguised as challenges.”
 Very wise words.
 How can we embrace “failures?”

 Reading about failures of countless legendary successful people of all time and every industry, gave me a great perspective.